Legal Guide to Independent Contractor Status

 News Flash: IRS Unveils New Classification Relief Program September 21, 2011 (details below)

-The Fifth Edition (© 2010) of Robert W. Wood’s book Legal Guide to Independent Contractor Status is now available.
+The Fifth Edition (© 2015) of Robert W. Wood’s book Legal Guide to Independent Contractor Status is now available.
 Used throughout the United States by tax lawyers, accountants, litigators, judges, and law professors, this seminal work was first published in 1992, and is now in its Fifth Edition.
-This updated edition is bound in a compression binder designed to facilitate changed pages and supplementation to keep this volume is fully up-to-date.
+This updated edition is bound in a compression binder designed to facilitate changed pages and supplementation to keep this volume fully up-to-date.

 NEW IRS PENALTY RELIEF PROGRAM